felixleopoldo/dncDagger/README.md

-### Instruction to replicate ths reuslts from the paper
+### Instruction to replicate the results presented in the paper

 0. Make sure the is an internet connection.
 1. Download Docker from docker.com